 - Put items on a wish list (sometimes, this simple step satisfies psychological cravings).

 - Set a shopping schedule.
-Don’t go shopping more than once a week (month, two months, etc.).
+Don’t go shopping more than once a week (or month, every two months, etc.).

-Bonus: Oh, that’s an obvious one.
+Bonus: That’s an obvious one.
 You’ll save an immense amount of time and a lot of money.

 4. Minimize Driving